Brett-Tanner/Journal/2024/Jul_24.md

 ### LMS

-- [x] Truncate goal/subheading text so it can't hide guides
-- [x] Stand Show Speak dialog should be just like the others
-  - The scripts are added as resources, the guide is just a general monthly one
+- [] Next/prev day buttons don't target the frame
+- [] Language toggle gives you a white screen on lessons, just remove it?
 - [] Now that SSS is basically the same, really feel like I could just use the same partial for all lesson turboframes with some helpers
-- [] Add a category resource for evening class, resource types are conversation cards and actvities
-- [] Possible issue with bandwidth calc being too big?
-- [] Writers can't propose changes to at least lesson 354, form just resets with no errors
-  - Can propose changes to some others though
 - [] Add pictures page to DailyActivity plans
   - [] Add the has many and form fields/controller stuff
   - [] Add to list of attributes on model
 - [] Create Exercise template
   - [] Refactor the code for PDF templates to be more reusable across different types
+- [] Add a category resource for evening class, resource types are conversation cards and actvities
+- [] Possible issue with bandwidth calc being too big?
+- [] Writers can't propose changes to at least lesson 354, form just resets with no errors
+  - Can propose changes to some others though
 - [] Add reviews to lessons
   - [] Need stars and text
   - [] Text pops up after star rating given